Hossein Nuri: Early life

 Hossein Nuri was born on the first of July 1954 in Mashhad, Iran.
-He lost his father at the age of three and, despite all the difficulties, her mother raised him along with his brother who was a year older than him.
-He showed interest in painting at elementary school.
-After finishing elementary school in Mashhad, he gained a scholarship to continue studies at Farah Industrial School in Tehran.
+He lost his father at the age of three and, despite all the difficulties, his mother raised him along with his brother who was a year older than him.
+He showed his talent in painting in specialized painting classes at elementary school.
+After finishing elementary school in Mashhad, he gained a scholarship to continue studies at Farah Industrial Boarding School in Tehran.

 Torture and disability

-Farah Industrial School was deeply monitored by SAVAK, Iran's pre-revolution secret service.
-In 1972, Nuri wrote a play which was a political satire criticizing the system and defending the human rights.
+Farah Industrial Boarding School was closely monitored by SAVAK, Iran's pre-revolution secret service.
+In 1972, Nuri wrote a play which was a political satire criticizing the system and defending human rights.
 Minutes after the play was staged, it was interrupted by military forces present at the school.
-Nuri was tortured severely and after a series of harsh tortures, he lost the ability of moving hands and legs and his internal health started to deteriorate.
-He was sent to hospital as he was still under control.
-Finally as the result of fatal damages to Nuri's body, SAVAK reduced its control and he came back to his family who were then residing at Torbat-e Jam.
+Nuri was tortured severely by SAVAK, lost the ability to move his hands and legs, and his internal health started to deteriorate.
+He was sent to a hospital while he was still imprisoned by SAVAK.
+Finally as a result of severe damage to Nuri's body, SAVAK released him and he came back to his family who were then residing at Torbat-e Jam.
 Nuri continued painting by holding the brush with his mouth and uses a wheelchair.